nuxeo/nuxeo/nuxeo-distribution-jboss/src/main/resources/jboss/bin/README.txt

 Settings
 --------

-* copy jbossctl.conf.sample to jbossctl.conf and edit it if you want to change default values
+* edit jbossctl.conf if you want to change default values

-* edit bind.conf if you want to bind JBoss on a specific IP (by default, only localhost is binded; set BINDHOST=0.0.0.0 to bind all available addresses)
+* edit bind.conf if you want to bind JBoss on a specific IP By default, it is configured to bind all available addresses (0.0.0.0)

 Usage
 -----